 Ogle School in its policies supports and endorses the Federal Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act Amendments of 1989.
 The unlawful manufacture, distribution, dispensation, possession or use of a controlled substance or abuse of alcohol by anyone on Ogle School property or as a part of any Ogle School activity is prohibited.
-Students taking prescribed or over-the-counter medication which may affect functioning should inform the Campus Security Authorities; School Director or Student Services Coordinator.
+Students taking prescribed or over-the-counter medication which may affect functioning should inform the Campus Security Authorities; School Director, Assistant School Director (if applicable), and Clinic Service Manager.
 See Insert 3.